m94347826-rgb/Smart-House-Price-Predictor/README.md

 Smart House Price Predictor

-A machine learning web application that predicts house prices based on user inputs such as area size, number of bedrooms, and number of bathrooms.
+A machine learning web application that predicts house prices based on user inputs such as area size, number of bedrooms, and bathrooms.
 The system provides instant predictions through a simple web interface.

 Project Overview